 In lieu of people, the house is watched over by a lone security camera, aimed at the entrance.
+Security devices like cameras and Smart alarms might not be commonplace in a typical Tibetian home, but that’s not the case here.
 One hundred meters down the road a dog emerges from a house, then the sound of someone hammering metal begins to ring out over the village.
 As we make our way toward the only sign of life we’ve seen or heard since arriving, a Chinese-speaking Tibetan man emerges from a dwelling attached the former home of the Dalai Lama.
 Looking at me, he asks: “Where are you from?”
 But before I can answer he turns to my driver and, more alarmed, asks, “Are you Tibetan?”
 When the driver answers in the affirmative, the villager – with an obvious sense of urgency – tells us to leave quickly because the place is heavily surveilled.
 His voice is foreboding and his jerky, hurried gestures make it clear that this isn’t a place to loiter.

 My now visibly anxious driver and I hurry back to the car, hoping that the makeshift police checkpoint is still unoccupied.
 Although few words are spoken in our brief encounter with the local villager, much is conveyed: Tibetans understand the reach, power, and unjustness of the CCP.
 They’ve spent their whole lives being persecuted because they’re Tibetans.